hneels/hneels/README.md

 ### Hi, I'm Hope 👋

-I'm a junior developer working in Angular and Spring Boot and an MS student in Software Development at Boston University.
+I'm a junior developer working in Angular and Spring Boot and a recent MS grad in Software Development from Boston University.
 Before making the switch to software development, I was a staff director at a mental health & addiction treatment center, and I'm excited about the intersection of technology and mental health care.
 If you are too, let's connect!

 <p align="left">
 <a href="https://linkedin.com/in/hneels">